milindgargir41/Code-Mavericks/README.md

 # TrueStamp : Blockchain Certificate Authentication System

 ### Available at : https://lively-kringle-ea06ae.netlify.app/
+#### Would Work better on Desktops.
+(Although one would not be able to open Government Portal and Institution Portal as they Reqiure specific Metamask Wallet Adress.)
+---
 ## Problem Statement
 Certificate forgery and tampering have become alarmingly common, compromising the authenticity of academic and professional credentials.
 Traditional paper-based systems are prone to manipulation, loss, and fraud.